 What's the Plan, Stan? has suggestions for teaching and learning programmes for students in New Zealand primary schools.
 It focuses on emergency events and the effects they could have on your community.

-Below are some suggestions for effective ways to engage your students when learning about emergency preparedness.
+Try these suggestions to engage your students when learning about emergency preparedness.

 Link new information to prior knowledge and learning.
 Understanding how the science of natural events links to the social impacts in your local area creates many opportunities to create learning pathways.

-As part of your school’s emergency procedures, drills will take place at regular intervals.
-Use these to grab a teachable moment, pulling information from the resource to understand and reinforce why drills are important.
+Regular drills are part of your school’s emergency procedures.
+Use these as a teachable moment.
+Pull information from the resource to understand and reinforce why drills are important.

 Carefully plan for the needs of all students in an emergency.
 Take a team approach and consult and plan with teacher aides and parents, as well as the children themselves and their peers.